-The Convening, hosted by the Weinberg Foundation, will be a series of conversations among a diverse audience of experts on Jewish poverty, including researchers, direct-service providers, federation leaders, and philanthropists.
+The Convening, hosted by the Weinberg Foundation, was a series of conversations among experts on Jewish poverty, including researchers, direct-service providers, federation leaders, and philanthropists.

-The panel will discuss the challenges of poverty in general throughout the US, as well as the unique aspects of Jewish poverty.
-It will also assess the current research on low-income Jewish households and identify potential next steps related to national Jewish poverty.
+The panel discussed the challenges of poverty in general throughout the US, as well as the unique aspects of Jewish poverty.
+It also assessed the current research on low-income Jewish households and identified potential next steps related to national Jewish poverty.
+You can view the keynote panel here: https://www.youtube.com/watch?v=UCbGKp4ciCc

 Robin Hood Foundation